EmmysecX/THM-SOC-Level-1/Boogeyman1,2&3/Boogeyman1_writeup.md

 > **2.1 What is the email address used to send the phishing email?**
 >
-I opened the mail with Thunderbird and copied the email address
+I opened the email using Thunderbird and copied the sender’s address.

 ![sender mail](assets1/Task2_screenshot1.png)

-**ANS:agriffin@bpakcaging.xyz**
+`**ANS:agriffin@bpakcaging.xyz**`

 > **2.2 What is the email address of the victim?**
 >
-Also, same process as above.
-The email is in the screenshot
+I followed the same process as above to identify the victim’s email.

-**ANS: julianne.westcott@hotmail.com**
+`**ANS: julianne.westcott@hotmail.com**`

 > **2.3 What is the name of the third-party mail relay service used by the attacker based on the DKIM-Signature and List-Unsubscribe headers?**
 >
-I made use of the terminal to read the dump.eml file and grep for DKIM
+I used the terminal to read the `dump.eml` file and searched for the DKIM signature.

 ![DKIM-signature](assets1/Task2_screenshot2.png)

-**ANS: elasticemail**
+`**ANS: elasticemail**`

 > **2.4 What is the name of the file inside the encrypted attachment?**
 >
-I read the file with cat command, then I saw a base64 string.
-THM already gave us tips on how to go about this.
-So I copied the base64 string and used echo to rebuild the payload.
+I opened the file with the `cat` command, and there I found a base64 string.
+Following the hints from TryHackMe, I copied the base64 string, used `echo` to rebuild the payload.

 ![filename](assets1/Task2_screenshot3a.png)